haesbaert/ocaml-processor/README.md

 ### Topology

-Build's an actual topology of each CPU, each `Cpu.t` expresses a logical thread with a logical `id`, a thread id `smt`, a core id `core`, a socket id `socket` and a `kind` which can be `P-core` or `E-core`, which is only relevant for Intel Alder Lake and Apple's arm64 machines.
+Build's an actual topology of each CPU, each `Cpu.t` expresses a logical cpu with a logical id `id`, a thread id `smt`, a core id `core`, a socket id `socket` and a `kind` which can be `P-core` or `E-core`, which is only relevant for Intel Alder Lake and Apple's ARM64 machines.

-The topology is build uppon Module load an it's static through the runtime.
+The topology is built uppon Module load an it's static through the runtime.

 ```
 utop # Processor.Topology.t;;